 Like all citizens across our nation, my family is grateful for the skill and professionalism exhibited by clinicians and healthcare providers during this devastating pandemic.
 While we are all breathing a sigh of relief as we see the end in sight, true professionals must take the opportunity to learn and grow from this crisis and adapt.
 Hopefully, the reflections and recommendations in this article-things I learned from a different profession-will provide ideas to my new colleagues in healthcare.

-Disclosures: The author has no conflicts to disclose.
+Disclosures: The author reported no conflicts of interest.